 Many managers assume that since a promoted employee already knows the organization, he or she doesn’t need as much guidance.
 They forget, however, that those first 45-90 days are just as critical for internal hires as they are for new employees.
 This is where a proper inboarding program can have a significant effect on your turnover rate.

 Having a good inboarding process can thus save your company thousands, if not millions of dollars.
 This is achieved through a mix of reduced turnover, increased engagement, and productivity.

-- Team cohesion:
+- Improve team cohesion:

-- Feedback and recognition:
+- Feedback and recognition

 Time to embrace inboarding

 All businesses are different, but a good inboarding program can help most organizations with their productivity and retention rates.
 Hopefully, this article has given you a helpful overview of the characteristics of inboarding and the reasons why it shouldn’t be the forgotten little brother of onboarding.

 If you want to stay up to date with the latest developments in Digital HR Tech, subscribe to our newsletter and receive the latest updates!